spring-projects/spring-restdocs/CONTRIBUTING.md

 # Contributing to Spring REST Docs

-Spring REST docs is released under the Apache 2.0 license.
+Spring REST Docs is released under the Apache 2.0 license.
 If you would like to contribute something, or simply want to work with the code, this document should help you to get started.